Madani00/Philosophers/README.md

 - OS stored the state of the currect runnig process so it can execute a later point
 - context switching is expensive

+## Concurrent Execution

+Threads don't necessarily run "at the same time" in the strictest sense (unless you have multiple CPU cores).
+Instead, the OS scheduler rapidly switches between them, giving the illusion of parallel execution.

 ## Similarity between Threads and Processes –
 - Only one thread or process is active at a time
 - Within process both execute sequentiall